Who I am as a writer

 Hybrid writing beyond borders

-- geographical borders that may limit our access to travel, to move, to publish
+- geographical borders that may limit our access to travelling, to moving, to publishing

 - binary belongings that are imposed from outside and that we don’t identify with